jacobrc10/1800_BBY20/README.md

 It has the following subfolders and files:
-├── .git                            # Folder for git repo ├── images                          # Folder for images
+├── .git                            # Folder for git repo ├── html                            # Folder for html pages
+    /about.html                     # About page with development team descriptions /add-class.html                 # Field entry for adding a course to the database /add-event.html                 # Field entry for adding an event to the database /add-recurring.html             # Field entry for adding a recurring event to database /calendar.html                  # Calendar system, displays the events from the database /chat.html                      # Online chat forum system, reads/writes to database /edit-class.html                # Reads the chosen course from the database and updates the doc /help.html                      # FAQ page for users
+    /index.html                     # Landing page for introduction of app to non-users /links.html                     # Dynamically displays current courses of user /main.html                      # Landing page for returning users /mocktest.html                  # Page for the timer/practice test function /outline.html                   # Template containing the key elements of every page within the app /profile.html                   # Settings for the user's account, with option of deletion.
+    /to-do.html                     # List-view of user's events.
+├── images                          # Folder for images
     /account.png                    # Default account picture
     /Coming Soon.png                # Placeholder image for incomplete pages